futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 ERROR
     ```
-    Package required but not available: ‘terra’
+    Packages required but not available: 'quickPlot', 'reproducible'

-    Package suggested but not available for checking: ‘NLMR’
+    Packages suggested but not available for checking:
+      'DiagrammeR', 'ggplotify', 'NLMR', 'SpaDES.tools'

     See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
     manual.